 EFTPOS facilities are available at the bar; we prefer cash for tickets bought at the door and for tea/coffee.

 AM I GUARANTEED A SEAT?

 Yes.
-While a seat is guaranteed, they are not reserved; it is General Admission in a concert set up.
-Seats are provided on a first come, first served basis.
+Most of our concerts now have reserved seating.
+Where it is a General Admission concert a seat is guaranteed; for these concerts seats are provided on a first come, first served basis.
 Once doors open it is quite acceptable to choose your seat and leave something on there to hold it while you have a drink at the bar.

 CAN I GET A REFUND OR EXCHANGE MY TICKET?